 This is not a blog post to complain about things.
-It’s just a heads-up for anyone arriving to Zanzibar for the first time.
+It’s just a heads-up for anyone arriving in Zanzibar for the first time.
 And we do hope the new terminal is finished soon, they are working hard on that!

 Landing to Zanzibar

 - Plastic bag ban.
-I hope you have heard that Tanznia has banned many plastic items, most importantly plastic bags!
+I hope you have heard that Tanzania has banned many plastic items, most importantly plastic bags!
 You cannot bring plastic bags to Zanzibar or anywhere else in Tanzania.
 There is a heavy fine in place.
 Read more about the Tanzania plastic ban here.

 Getting your luggage at Zanzibar airport